lukasmartinelli/pipecat/README.md

 sys.stdout.write('{}\n'.format(sum))
 ```

 And now look at the result.
+Because we want the consumer to eventually
+finsish we specify it as `--non-blocking` which will stop consuming if no messages
+arrive after a configurable timeout.

 ```bash
 pipecat consume results --autoack --non-blocking | python sum.py